MatthiasWM/newt_dongle/README.md

 side, this is commonly `PT100`.
 The Newton serial port speed defaults to 38'400bps.

 There are many VT100 or simpler terminal programs for PCs and Macs.
-The dongle shoud be listed as `/dev/usbmodemXXX` where XXX is some random number.
-The dongle will adapt to the serial port speed set by the PC.
+The dongle should be listed as `/dev/usbmodemXXX` where XXX is some random number.
+If connected via USB-C, the dongle will adapt to the serial port speed set by the PC.

 To get into Hayes mode, don't send any data for at least one second.
-Then, within a second, type `+++` (three plus characters - on PT100, you can create a macro for that - don't press Return).
-After yet another second without any data, the dongle will reply with `OK`.
+Then, again within a second, type `+++` (three plus characters - on PT100, you can create a macro for that - don't press Return).
+After yet another second without, if no keys are pressed, the dongle will reply with `OK`.

 You are now in Hayes mode.
 To get back online, type `ATO` (the letter "O", like Online).
 The dongle replies `CONNECT` and leaves Hayes mode.